 The Philadelphia Story Oscar Winner

-So Jim was an easy choice for the role of Mike Connor in The Philadelphia Story, the jaded, yet idealistic young reporter with a romantic side.
+Jim was an easy choice for the role of Mike Connor, the jaded, yet idealistic young reporter with a romantic side.
 Mayer was confident that Jim would do the role justice.
-But Mayer also knew that as a new star, still on a pretty run-of-the-mill contract, he could get away with paying Jimmy $15,000 for the film.
+But Mayer also knew that as a new star, still on a typical studio contract, he could get away with paying Jimmy $15,000 for the film.

-Pretty paltry in comparison to Kate’s $75,000, and the $150,000 she was authorized to offer Cary Grant for the role of C.K.
+Jim’s $15,000 was paltry in comparison to Kate’s $75,000, and the $150,000 she was authorized to offer Cary Grant for the role of C.K.
 Dexter Haven.
+But the Best Actor Oscar Jim won for the role, just before leaving Hollywood to serve as a bomber pilot in WWII, made up for the pay inequities.

 Kate approved the straight-forward casting of Jimmy Stewart.
 But getting Cary Grant wasn’t quite as easy.